Volunteers are the heart and soul of New Haven Reads, and we are always accepting new applications.

 Field trip volunteers work in pairs to help run the field trips program for Pre-K through 5th grade classes from the greater New Haven area.
 During each class visit, volunteers read stories out loud and help each student pick out five books.

-Time commitment: One field trip per week for an entire school ear.
+Time commitment: One field trip per week for an entire school year.
 Field trips visit Tuesday-Friday mornings.

 Training: On-site orientation is provided prior to your first field trip, and shadowing is also an option.